Delightful Distributed Policy Gradient: Token Reversal with Distributed Friction

 \subsection{Rare Discovery}

-Rare discovery tests the amplification side of the gate.
+Rare discovery tests the rare-success preservation side of the gate.
 We switch to the hedonic trap ($\kappa{=}{-}1$, overriding the default $\kappa{=}1$) with $H{=}5$, where only perfect trajectories yield positive reward, and inject oracle episodes with probability $p_C$.
 These episodes are both surprising and successful, so they produce large positive delight.

 Figure~\ref{fig:discovery} shows that DG is the only method that consistently exploits these rare discoveries.
 In the practically relevant regime ($p_C \lesssim 10^{-2}$), DG is the only method that makes meaningful progress.
-DG is therefore not merely a noise filter; it also amplifies rare high-value signals once they appear.
+DG is therefore not merely a noise filter; it also preserves rare high-value signals while suppressing rare failures.

 \FloatBarrier